OCA/edi/account_edi_ubl_cii_payment_unece/README.rst

 project <https://github.com/OCA/community-data-files/>`__) with Odoo standard UBL/CII electronic invoices (module ``account_edi_ubl_cii``).

-When using for example SEPA direct debit, your can configure the corresponding UNECE code on the payment method and this will be declared properly in the electronic invoice.
-Also, when receiving an invoice declared with a payment means SEPA direct debit, you can configure an outbound payment means with that UNECE code and the created invoice will have that payment means set so that you know you don't have to pay it.
+When receiving an invoice declared with a payment means SEPA direct debit, you can configure an outbound payment means with that UNECE code and the created invoice will have that payment means set so that you know you don't have to pay it.

 **Table of contents**